Linuturk/www.onitato.com/content/articles/no_hassle_blog_automation_redux.markdown

 * **image**: This defines the Docker image to use for the build.
 * **script**: This defines the commands to run for the build process.
 * **publish**: This is set to publish the contents of the output directory to Rackspace Cloud Files.

+The only options you should have to change for your deployment are *region* and *container*.

 ## Setup